bbeldame/42codedockerfile/README.md

 # Dockerfile for 42 school c projects

-#### :thumbsdown: This is not as close to the 42 dumps as I wanted, there is issues you can read at the end of this Readme.
+#### :thumbsdown: This is not as close to the 42 dumps as I wanted, there are issues you can read at the end of this Readme.
 Please create issues or update this README with the issues you stumble upon while using the container. :point_down:

 ## :cd: Installation